gardener/gardener/docs/proposals/32-version-classification-lifecycles.md

 Typically, administrators move a version through the classification stages manually over time.
 However, there is a dedicated field called `expirationDate`, that allows setting a deadline after which a version is interpreted as expired without manual intervention.

-However, manually moving versions through the stages is cumbersome, so there should be a way for adminstrators to define an entire version lifecycle.
+However, manually moving versions through the stages is cumbersome, so there should be a way for administrators to define an entire version lifecycle.

 While using the expiration date is certainly convenient for administrators, it is confusing that the classification pretends to be for example `supported` or `deprecated` while the expiration date marks it as `expired` at a certain point in time.